 Di is a general practitioner with a longstanding involvement in primary healthcare reform and the development of new service and care models including HealthOne, Connecting Care and Integrated Care.

-She chairs the Western Sydney Primary Health Network, WentWest Ltd, which works in partnership with the LHD to improve community needs assessment, planning, coordination and integration of care in the community and across the hospital-community interface.
+She chairs WentWest Ltd, incorporating the Western Sydney Primary Health Network, which works in partnership with the LHD to improve community needs assessment, planning, coordination and integration of care in the community and across the hospital-community interface.

-A conjoint professor in the Department of General Practice, Western Sydney University, an Adjunct Associate Professor, Sydney University and a Council member of the Royal Australian College of General Practitioners’ NSW&ACT Faculty.
-Di recently stepped down as Chair of the NSW&ACT PHN Council and Co-Chair of the Agency for Clinical Innovation's General Practice Advisory Group, and remains a member of both groups.
-Di is the past chair of the NSW General Practice Council advising the Minister between 2004 and 2011, and nationally, was a member of the RACGP Council, General Practice Education and Training Board and the Australian Medicare Local Alliance Board.
+Di is a conjoint professor in the Department of General Practice, Western Sydney University, an Adjunct Associate Professor, Sydney University and a Council member of the Royal Australian College of General Practitioners’ NSW&ACT Faculty.
+Di recently stepped down as Chair of the NSW & ACT PHN Council and Co-Chair of the Agency for Clinical Innovation’s General Practice Advisory Group, and remains a member of both groups.
+Di is the past chair of the NSW General Practice Council advising the Minister between 2004 and 2011, and a past member of the RACGP Board, National General Practice Education and Training Board and the Australian Medicare Local Alliance Board.